fogarty-ben/QuantReg.jl/docs/src/example.md

 Returning to the original model fit at the 0.50th quantile, we can also access information about its fit and inference directly.
-Since we fit via the Barrodale-Roberts simplex algorithm, the program computes and stores dual solutions to the quantile regression linear program.
-We can access those as follows:
+Since we fit via the Barrodale-Roberts simplex algorithm, the program computes and stores the dual solution to the quantile regression linear program.
+We can access that solution as follows:

 ```
 julia> models[0.5].fit.dual